-The grey water waste tank stores the sink, shower and clothes (optional) washer drain water.
+The grey water waste tank stores the sink, shower, and clothes washer (optional) drain water.
 A reduced mixture of chemicals may help to control odor in the grey tank.
 Ensure enough liquid is in the holding tanks prior to dumping waste holding tanks to provide a smooth flow through the valve, drain pipe and drain hose.
 Empty the waste holding tanks weekly to prevent stagnation and overfilling.